 For over a century, the Ontario SPCA and Humane Society has provided province-wide leadership on matters relating to the prevention of cruelty to animals and the promotion of animal well-being.

-Working with its communities of Ontario SPCA Animal Centres and Affiliated Societies, the Ontario SPCA educates on humane and appropriate animal care, reduces pet overpopulation through Spay/Neuter Services, raises awareness about unacceptable practices that harm animals, rescues animals in distress and provides care to all animals in need.
+Working with its communities of Ontario SPCA animal centres and Affiliated Societies, the Ontario SPCA educates on humane and appropriate animal care, reduces pet overpopulation through Spay/Neuter Services, raises awareness about unacceptable practices that harm animals, rescues animals in distress and provides care to all animals in need.

 All of these efforts in support of animal welfare fall within several core programs and services offered by the Ontario SPCA:

-Ontario SPCA and Humane Society staff and volunteers work tirelessly to help create a better life for animals.
+Ontario SPCA and Humane Society team members and volunteers work tirelessly to help create a better life for animals.
 One of the ways they do that is through Ontario SPCA Spay/Neuter Services.
 These services are a high volume, self-sustaining operation that tackle the pet overpopulation.
 Shelters, rescue groups and members of the public are welcome, regardless of geography or income level.

 Shelter Health & Wellness

 The Ontario SPCA and Humane Society offers training sessions throughout the year for animal welfare organizations.
 It also promotes the Guidelines for Standards of Care in Animal Shelters to help provide the global animal welfare community with a comprehensive tool that helps organizations align their activities with recommended practices on all aspects of care.

 The Ontario SPCA is also proud to have a partnership with the Ontario Veterinary College in Guelph and Collège Boréal in Sudbury.

 At Collège Boréal, the Ontario SPCA presents core curriculum material to students in the Registered Veterinary Technician program, providing training in biosecurity, infection control, disease management and behaviour management.